 In Year 7 and 8 in Design Technologies Materials Specialisations students will progressively develop knowledge and understanding of the characteristics and properties of a range of textile materials.
 The course will develop skills in a range of traditional, contemporary and emerging materials and technique.
-Students will develop an understanding of the ethical and sustainable issues relating to the textiles industry through producing designed solutions for products based on a context.
+Students will develop an understanding of the design process and sustainable issues relating to the textiles industry through producing designed solutions for products based on a variety of context.